-- Independent Living Skills in addition to day to day practical support Centrepoint has codesigned and delivers AQA-accredited modules covering a wide range of topics including key independent living skills.
+Independent Living Skills - in addition to day to day practical support Centrepoint has codesigned and delivers AQA-accredited modules covering a wide range of topics including key independent living skills.
 These include Managing Your Home, Bill Payment, Budgeting and Money Management.
-We taper support over time to increase young people's sense of ownership and responsibility, and to give them practical experience in a controlled environment. - Education, Employment and Training (EET) Skills We work closely with education and training providers through our Team Around the Child approach.
+We taper support over time to increase young people's sense of ownership and responsibility, and to give them practical experience in a controlled environment.

+- Education, Employment and Training (EET) Skills We work closely with education and training providers through our Team Around the Child approach.
 Centrepoint also incorporates a dedicated skills and employability arm, CP Works.
 CP Works is an accredited training and education provider, registered with Ofsted, and delivers a range of targeted interventions including: - Completing Skills Maps (learning assessments) with all NEET young people - Individual and group Information Advice and Guidance sessions - Small group lessons, with qualifications offered from entry level 1 up to a level 2 in Functional Skills Maths and English (equivalent to a GCSE) - Employability programme, a 1-4 week long programme for NEET young people to develop the knowledge, understanding and essential skills employers look for in employees - Includes NCFE Award in Employability Skills at Level 1 or Entry Level 3 - Traineeships learning programmes alongside work placements and full time roles - European Computer Driving Licence (ECDL) level 1 and level 2 qualifications - 1:1 or group tuition in Photoshop, Photography, Web design, Graphic Design, Word and Excel - L1 Award in ICT for Employment - Bursaries covering EET costs, University costs and Hardship costs - Providing travel for short-term EET opportunities including job interviews - Financial literacy training - Job brokerage and in work / placement support - Health Services Centrepoint employs a team of in-house psychotherapists to ensure that every single child we work with has access to a flexible therapy offer if needed.
 We also employ specialist Complex Case Workers to train staff and support services with mental health crisis support and complex cases.
 We also employ a specialist in domestic and relationship abuse.
 Through this approach, not only do we have specialist support for the most complex cases, but it also means that all our staff receive ongoing training and support around mental health and psychological wellbeing.
 Our team of psychologists also support staff through Reflective Practice and case formulation. - Furthermore, all of Centrepoint's support staff are trained in supporting young people's health needs, including modules on Mental Health Awareness, Neurodiversity, Managing difficult emotions (including self-harm), Basic Counselling Skills, Anger Management for young people, and Drug and Alcohol Awareness.
-This equips staff to provide some support where appropriate, and to liaise, advocate and coordinate effectively with services in the community focused on young people's health. - Our AIM team (standing for Advice, Information and Money) provides young people across the country with access to: - Legal advice in a range of relevant areas including housing, immigration, welfare, consumer issue and much more. - Financial health clinics and one-to-one support for budgeting and debt support. - Grants and welfare funds for young people facing particular hardship.
+This equips staff to provide some support where appropriate, and to liaise, advocate and coordinate effectively with services in the community focused on young people's health.
+As per our Substance Use Policy, staff provide lockboxes or personal safes for young people for them to securely store their medication in their room/ flat.
+Further than this, staff do not deal with any medication handling, recording and safekeeping. - Our AIM team (Advice, Information and Money) provides young people across the country with access to: - Legal advice in a range of relevant areas including housing, immigration, welfare, consumer issue and much more. - Financial health clinics and one-to-one support for budgeting and debt support. - Grants and welfare funds for young people facing particular hardship.